akazukin5151/ueberzug-hs/README.md

 # ueberzug-hs

-Haskell bindings to ueberzug to display images in the terminal
+Haskell bindings for ueberzug to display images in the terminal

 Make sure ueberzug is installed in the system path.